 Kindness Commissioners

-Brandon Bell, is a mixed media artist and marketing professional.
-He is the Director of Marketing for a local cannabis dispensary, Peninsula Alternative Health, as well as co-owner of a local art organization, We are Limitless Studios.
-He and his partner, Deserea, are on a mission to spread the power of personal belief, optimism, and inspiration through multiple art channels including: mural art, graphic design, social media and music.
-They are proud parents of 3 amazing children.
+Brandon Bell, is a mixed media artist and owner of a local mural company, We are Limitless Studios.
+He and his partner, Deserea, are on a mission to inspire and uplift others and transform communities through multiple channels including: art, sound, and movement.
+They are proud parents of 3 amazing children whom they homeschool personally.

 Rick Briggs began his career with Wicomico County Public Schools in 1999.
 He has worked at Wi-Hi School, Bennett Middle School, Mardela Middle & High School and James M. Bennett High School.
 He is the Assistant Superintendent for Instruction – Chief Academic Officer for the Wicomico Board of Education, since July 1, 2017.
 Dr. Briggs lives in Salisbury with his wife, Kristen, and children Ella and Owen.